ShreyasDankhade/Portfolio_Optimatization_Project/README.md

 - Generates an efficient frontier showing risk vs. return trade-offs.

 ### Monte Carlo Simulation
-- Runs thousands of random portfolio allocations and visualizes the results.
+- Runs random portfolio allocations and visualizes the results.

 ### Sharpe Ratio Optimization
 - Finds the portfolio with the highest Sharpe ratio to maximize returns per unit of risk.